arrowtype/spacing/README.md

 0080808088 0010808188 0020808288 0030808388 0040808488 0050808588 0060808688 0070808788 0090808988
 ```

 The best part is that it's a simple, brief, memorable set of tests.

 It is useful to adapt as needed, e.g. sometimes I use `nnnannnoooaooo` if it seems easier, I set different characters between numerals, etc.

+🔥 Hot tip: add newlines instead of spaces for use in GlyphsApp while you’re designing a font.

 ## Latin proofing texts